 Ultimately, your win rate reflects the overall success of your RFP program.
+Plus, it helps you understand the performance of sales team members.
 While there are many other proposal metrics you can track to understand your performance better, keeping a close eye on your win rate is important because you can determine:

 ✓ The health of your go/no-go: Measuring your win rate against your participation rate (% of RFPs you respond to vs. receive) will reveal whether you’re chasing the right opportunities or not.
 For example, if you have a high participation rate but your win rate is low, you may need to alter your decision criteria to be more selective.